tiannian/rusnap/README.md

 Use `rusnap-ethers` and `ethers`.

-> Note: `rusnap-ethers` don't re-export into `rusnap` crate, please add this crate independently.
+> Note: `rusnap-ethers` don't re-export in `rusnap` crate, please add this crate independently.